-Asset securitisation is a process whereby commercial or consumer credits are packaged and sold in the form of financial instruments.
+Asset securitization is a process whereby commercial or consumer credits are packaged and sold in the form of financial instruments.
 Full prepayment of underlying loan contract may arise under any of the following circumstances:

-I. obligor pays the receivable due from him at any time prior to the scheduled maturity date of that receivable; or underlying asset and selling the same.
+· obligor pays the receivable due from him at any time prior to the scheduled maturity date of that receivable; or

-II. receivable is required to be repurchased by the seller consequent to its inability to rectify a material misrepresentation with respect to that receivable; or
+• receivable is required to be repurchased by the seller consequent to its inability to rectify a material misrepresentation with respect to that receivable; or

-III. the servicer recognizing a contract as a defaulted contract and hence repossessing the
+• the servicer recognizing a contract as a defaulted contract and hence repossessing the underlying asset and selling the same.